How to apply for a graduate research degree

 Identifying your supervisor

-You can search for a suitable supervisor using our find a Supervisor search function.
-To make contact with potential supervisors, or if you cannot find a supervisor in your area of interest, we recommend that you use our online enquiry system.
+You can search for a suitable supervisor by browsing the research and training scholars at La Trobe here.
+You may contact potential supervisors directly through the contact details in their profile, or if you cannot find a supervisor in your area of interest, you may use our online enquiry system.
 You will need to provide information about your most recent academic qualification and your grades or results, your research background, any previous publications, your intended area of research, and a brief description of your intended research project.
 Your enquiry will be sent directly to a specialist in your area of interest and they will be able to quickly determine whether appropriate supervision is available for you.

 Online enquiry system